iamvitalyo/jin/readme.txt

 We need to do refactoring of our math, when must sync our math with "o", with nature.

+Or AI must understood shapes, generate shapes, she must choose between lie and true, i think we must just run our AI, and she must try to contact with us.

 Woman please we need your help!
 All files on project are free, you can fork or dowload all and create your own project.
 Need to check this information but i will write: statistics of child death on African continent - 1 child / per 10 seconds,